 In the twenty-first century we have an unprecedented opportunity to develop this ideal, fraternal society.
-In John Wyndham's science fiction novel The Chrysalids, a new generation of children is born who, as a result of radiation following a nuclear war, have undergone a mutation that gives them

-- 70 extra-sensory perception, the ability to think each other's thoughts.
+In John Wyndham's science fiction novel The Chrysalids, a new generation of children is born who, as a result of radiation following a nuclear war, have undergone a mutation that gives them extra-sensory perception, the ability to think each other's thoughts.
 I am reminded of these children when I look at the generation born into the age of the Internet, email and mobile phone, giving them the means to interact and blend into a cohesive, whole society to a degree undreamt of in earlier times.
-Other new technologies - from the protective all-seeing Closed Circuit TV to the birth-to-death records of personal details stored in databases - also further this development of a society which is - 75 truly one, in which claims to individual freedom will be seen at best as irrelevant and at worst as antisocial.
+Other new technologies - from the protective all-seeing Closed Circuit TV to the birth-to-death records of personal details stored in databases - also further this development of a society which is truly one, in which claims to individual freedom will be seen at best as irrelevant and at worst as antisocial.
 Of course there will be those who cry out in protest that we are becoming like ants in an anthill, mere cogs in a well-oiled machine, slaves of an all-powerful state from which we can have no secrets.
 But I believe that by giving up all claims to individual freedom, we will discover the best way to achieve it.

-- Is there such a thing as a fundamental human right? - Which rights, to you, are inalienable, and why? - The central argument of Cobley is that we achieve freedom only by giving up all claims to rights to the State, for the sake of collective good.
+- Is there such a thing as a fundamental human right?
+If so, which rights, to you, are inalienable, and why?
+Are there individual rights that you believe are negotiable or renounceable?
+What reasons may justify the renegotiation or renouncement of individual rights? - The central argument of Cobley is that we achieve freedom only by giving up all claims to rights to the State, for the sake of collective good.
 Do you find his argument convincing?
-Why or why not? - Explain in your own words why Cobley argues that Equality may come into conflict with Liberty (line 50), and why Fraternity (line 53-54) can help temper this conflict. - What distinction does Cobley assume exists between individual conceptions of liberty and a state's 'laws and restrictions' (line 60)? - Cobley believes that the technological tools modern societies have at our disposal can help develop a 'fraternal society' (line 67-68).
+Why or why not? - Explain in your own words why Cobley argues that Equality may come into conflict with Liberty (line 50), and why Fraternity (line 53-54) can help temper this conflict. - What distinction does Cobley assume exists between individual conceptions of liberty and a state's 'laws and restrictions' (lines 59-60)? - Cobley believes that the technological tools modern societies have at our disposal can help develop a 'fraternal society' (line 67-68).
 How convincing do you find his claim?
 Why or why not?
+Apart from technology, do you think there are other means that societies may turn to through which 'fraternity' may be strengthened? - Consider Singapore/your society.
+Comment on the relative significance of and the possible relationship between Liberty, Equality, and Fraternity.

 - 1. Is modern technology a benefit or threat to democracy?
 (Cambridge 2020) - 2.
 'In a free society, there should be no restrictions on freedom of speech.'
 Discuss.
 (Cambridge 2020) - 3.
+How successfully has your society balanced the needs of the state against those of the individual?
+(RI 2023 Y6 Prelim) - 4.
 Should individual rights and freedom be protected at all costs?
-(RI 2021 Y6 Prelim) - 4.
+(RI 2021 Y6 Prelim) - 5.
 Consider the view that individuals, not the state, are in the best position to determine their overall well-being.
-(RI 2020 Term 3 Y6 Common Essay Assignment) - 5.
+(RI 2020 Term 3 Y6 Common Essay Assignment) - 6.
 How far should governments interfere in the way individuals organise their lives?
-(RI 2019 Y6 CT2) - 6.
-Is it ever justified to sacrifice human rights for a country's progress?
+(RI 2019 Y6 CT2) - Is it ever justified to sacrifice human rights for a country's progress?
 (RI 2017 Y6 CT2)

-Reading 10: Central Concepts of Democracy
+Reading 6: Central Concepts of Democracy